Get insider access

 6.4 High-Pile Carpet

 The Shark Navigator Lift-Away Speed is a decent choice for vacuuming high-pile carpet.
-It easily picks up pet hair and most fine and large debris.
+It easily picks up pet hair and most larger debris.
+However, finer debris is a pain point, and requires multiple passes.
 Its floorhead has a two-level surface type adjustment, and you can adjust its suction power with a sliding suction gate, allowing you to adapt to many different surfaces on the fly.
 However, it's not very easy to move around as it's a bit heavy and bulky.
 Its floorhead doesn't have a brushroll on/off switch, so it can sometimes get caught on rug tassels.

 Pros